 - 1. Log in to the Miva Merchant Administration page. - 2.
-In the left-side menu, click the blue triangle next to the Modules link. - 3.
-Click the Add Module link. - 4.
-In the right-side frame, click the Upload button. - 5.
-In the Upload box, click the Browse button. - 6.
-Navigate to the folder where the module file, currencymagic.mv or currencymagic.mvc, is located, and select the file. - 7.
+In the left-side menu, click the [Add] link next to the Modules link. - 3.
+In the right-side frame, click the Upload button. - 4.
+In the Upload box, click the Browse button. - 5.
+Navigate to the folder where the module file, currencymagic.mvc, is located, and select the file. - 6.
 In the Upload box, click Upload.
-After a few moments, the Upload box will close. - 8.
+After a few moments, the Upload box will close. - 7.
 In the right-side frame, click the Add button.